top of page

 Shelley Winters in Odds Against Tomorrow

-The film’s modernistic, novelistic, abrupt shifts from register to register, style to style, is the thing that makes it so unique, so ahead of its time, and contributes to its overall feeling of artificiality, something stemming perhaps from Laughton’s long association with Berthold Brecht.
-Cortez and the set designer Hilyard Brown set out to achieve a child’s perspective in scenes of looming and towering and outsize scale, scenes which often have the look of a child’s picture book come to life, particularly in the use of silhouettes, redolent of moving paper cut-outs.
+The film’s modernist, abrupt shifts from register to register, style to style, is what makes it so unique, so ahead of its time, and contributes to its overall feeling of artificiality, something stemming perhaps from Laughton’s long association with Berthold Brecht.
+Cortez and the set designer Hilyard Brown set out to achieve a child’s perspective in scenes of looming, towering and outsize scale, scenes which often have the look of a child’s picture book come to life, particularly in the use of silhouettes, redolent of moving paper cut-outs.
 Mitchum performs the film’s allegory in little with the celebrated scene in which he has his two tattooed hands fight to the death, with good hypocritically triumphant (though predictive of his fate).

 Lillian Gish keeping guard, the Big Bad Wolf in the background

-Cortez had just finished work on the morally brutal Black Tuesday (1954) - with an authentically psychotic lead performance from Edward G Robinson - on which he’d experimented with Kodak’s new Tri-Ex film.
+Cortez had just finished work on the morally brutal Black Tuesday (1954) where he’d experimented with Kodak’s new Tri-Ex film.
 Black Tuesday is perhaps visually the darkest film ever made, barely lit, it looks as if Franz Kline might have been artistic director.
-On Night of the Hunter, it helped Cortez achieve opaline, glowing whites and contrasting deep, rich and velvety blacks, sometimes lighting a scene with just a single candle (something Kubrick later experimented with on Barry Lyndon, 1975).
-Despite its expressionistic black and white lighting and the centrality of a crime, Night of the Hunter isn’t really a film noir – not that such taxonomies are really that important - because of its lack of moral ambiguity and fatalism, its closure and hope, its stylistic heterogeneity, the centrality of children to the narrative, and its element of black humour, courtesy mostly of Robert Mitchum’s mannered performance.
+On Night of the Hunter, it helped Cortez achieve opaline, glowing whites and contrastingly deep, rich and velvety blacks, sometimes lighting a scene with just a single candle (something Kubrick later experimented with on Barry Lyndon, 1975).
+Despite its expressionistic black and white lighting and the centrality of a crime, Night of the Hunter isn’t really a film noir because of its lack of moral ambiguity and fatalism, its closure and hope, its stylistic heterogeneity, the centrality of children to the narrative, and its element of black humour, courtesy mostly of Robert Mitchum’s mannered performance.

-Harry Powell in the novel is scrawny, physically pathetic, unappealing and weasel-faced, something that highlights Willa’s desperation and gullibility.
+Harry Powell in the novel is scrawny, physically pathetic, unappealing, weasel-faced, characterisation that highlights Willa’s desperation and gullibility.
 Mitchum on the other hand was one of Hollywood’s most desirable men, a pin-up, and beard-splitter of no small repute.
 His honeyed drawl and somnolent flesh-appraising eyes here become unctuous and minatory, more killer than lover.
-He clearly takes a wicked pleasure in the part, one that he jumped at and thought was made for him, relishing such lines as “you’re the spawn of the devil’s own strumpet”.
+He clearly takes a wicked pleasure in the part, one that he jumped at and thought was made for him.
 It is not a naturalistic performance and its mannered emphaticness was no doubt influenced by the regular diet of silent movies Laughton fed the cast, and was a departure from Mitchum's usual laconic nonchalance.

-There are elements that compensate for Mitchum’s brawn and good looks, bringing him closer to the wretchedness of the novel's Powell, such as when he contorts his body to make it more awkward looking, and in scenes in which he plays the buffoon, loping away whooping when threatened with the shotgun, or pratfalling on a jar whilst looking for the children in the cellar, or flailing helplessly and squealing childishly when John traps his finger in the cellar door.
-His clownishness, his defeat by children and an old lady, also undermine the sexual allure he normally brough to his roles.
+Mitchum compensated for his brawn and good looks, bringing him as close as he could to the physical wretchedness of the novel's Powell, by contorting his body to make it more awkward looking, and by playing the buffoon in some scenes, loping away whooping when threatened with the shotgun, pratfalling on a jar whilst looking for the children in the cellar, or flailing helplessly and squealing childishly when John traps his finger in the cellar door.
+His clownishness, his defeat by children and an old lady, also undermine the sexual allure he normally brought to his roles.

 Lillian Gish, DW Griffiths’ muse, the ‘Queen of the close-up’, helped develop the gestuary of silent film out of its theatricality, just as Griffiths, in the same films, invented the grammar of the cinema with which we’re now so familiar.
-She made dozens of films with Griffiths, starting in 1912, including the epochal Broken Blossoms, 1919, Birth of a Nation, 1915, and Intolerance, 1916.
-Her performance in Night of the Hunter is a masterclass in subtlety and nuance, imperceptible expressive exaggeration, and the emotional power of eye and face.
+She also had a long filmography, and, starting in 1912, made dozens of films with Griffiths, including the epochal Broken Blossoms (1919), Birth of a Nation (1915), and Intolerance (1916).
+Her performance in Night of the Hunter is a masterclass in subtlety and nuance, and the emotional power of eye and face.
 Both Grubb and Laughton convincingly and touchingly depict the growing love between Miz Cooper and the traumatised and withdrawn John, and the latter's coming back alive emotionally.

 Mitchum and Gregory Peck in Cape Fear

 Shelley Winters too, as Willa, landed a role perfect for her.
-She had a quality of incipient hysteria and somehow seductive vulgarity that made her perfect for this role, as she was for Lolita’s pretentious and manstarved mother in Stanley Kubrick’s 1962 adaptation of Nabokov’s novel.
-She too had a long filmography going back to 1943, highlights being two outstanding noirs, Cry of the City (1948), with Richard Conte, and the unforgettably bleak but poetic Odds Against Tomorrow (1959), the only film noir starring a black actor, Harry Belafonte.
-The most celebrated, iconic image from Night of the Hunter is Winters dead at the wheel of the Model T with her long hair being pulled along, dancing with the current alongside the reeds (although the body was a wax model of Winters).
-Brash and gobby in real life, she had been Marilyn Monroe’s flatmate in the 40s; a self-confessed ‘party girl’, it was Winters who coined the phrase ‘FMN pumps’.
-It’s a shame, because she was really a very good, nuanced actress, that she’ll probably remain best known for her comically maudlin demise in The Poseidon Adventure (1972).
+She had a quality of incipient hysteria and seductive vulgarity that made her perfect for this role, as she was for Lolita’s pretentious and manstarved mother in Stanley Kubrick’s 1962 adaptation of Nabokov’s novel, Lolita.
+She also had a long filmography going back to 1943, highlights being two outstanding noirs, Cry of the City (1948), with Richard Conte, and the unforgettably bleak but poetic Odds Against Tomorrow (1959), the only film noir starring a black actor, Harry Belafonte.
+The most celebrated, iconic image from Night of the Hunter is Winters dead at the wheel of the Model T with her long hair being pulled along, dancing with the current alongside the reeds (although the body was a wax model).
+Brash and gobby in real life, she had been Marilyn Monroe’s flatmate in the 40s: a self-confessed ‘party girl’, it was Winters who coined the phrase ‘FMN pumps’.
+It’s a shame that she’ll probably remain best known for her comically maudlin demise in The Poseidon Adventure (1972), because she was really a very good, nuanced actress, .

 bottom of page